SinanFischer/SinanFischer/README.md

 # 🌄 About Me:
-I am Sinan - Junior Frontend Developer. <br>
+I am Sinan - Webdeveloper. <br>
 In search of a job where the learning never stops, I came across programming. <br>

-PHP and WordPress?
-That's the main part of my job.
-With all the plugins already out there, the customisation options and the knowledge of HTML, CSS, SCSS, SASS, a good dose of JavaScript, jQuery and soon React, the programming possibilities are endless.
-The fact that this is just the tip of the iceberg inspires me even more.
+A good craftsman sharpens his tools - and we do this by constantly educating ourselves, remaining open to new tools and approaches, and thus creating more efficient, more modern solutions.
 <br> <br>